boudra/moboudra.com/posts/hacking-vs-overengineering.md

 Having an understanding of the development life-cycle, the project's end goal, target audience, and intended lifespan provides essential context for making this decision.

 Early-stage projects that are looking for funding or want to test hypotheses quickly, really benefit from hacking things together.
-However, it is important to know when it's the right time to transition into a more engineered approach if the feedback indicates potential for growth.
+However, it is important to know when it's the right time to transition into a more engineered approach if the product starts growing in usage.

 Established projects on the other hand, generally favour a more engineered approach to manage complexity and scale, but at the same time, it is important to innovate, which often involves fast iterations and hacking.
 The balance here would be to couple these fast iterations with dedicated time for stabilizing new functionality, via refactoring, which is crucial for long term sustainability.